Bowls Queensland

 Bowls Queensland (BQ) is the governing body for lawn bowls in Queensland, Australia.

 History

 BQ in its current form has only existed since 2005.
 Previous to that, bowls in Queensland was governed by two separate organisations, the Royal Queensland Bowls Association (RQBA),established in 1903 and the Queensland Ladies Bowls Association (QLBA).

-Currently, more than 40,000 Queenslanders are members of a BQ affiliated club.
+Currently, more than 26,000 Queenslanders are members of a BQ affiliated club.

 Structure

-Bowls Queensland is governed by a Board of Directors, including a chairman deputy chair, finance director and 4 ordinary directors.
+Bowls Queensland is governed by a Board of Directors, including a President, Vice President, Finance Director and 4 ordinary directors.

 A number of supporting committees assist the board, currently including: